 \subsection{Telluric correction}

-Stellar spectra obtained with ground-based facilities are always inherently affected by the presence of the atmosphere.
+Stellar spectra obtained with ground-based facilities are always inherently affected by the presence of the Earth's atmosphere.
 This telluric impact manifests itself as both absorption and emission features, which significantly depend on the location of the observatory and local meteorological conditions.
-Particularly, the atmospheric humidity and temperature profiles along the line of sight of the observations dictate the specific shapes and depths of those telluric lines, which are highly time-dependent.
-For our observations, the variations of humidity along the line of sight, obtained from the modelling routine presented below, are shown in the bottom panel of Fig. \ref{fig: Observations}.
+In particular, the atmospheric humidity and temperature profiles along the line of sight of the observations dictate the specific shapes and depths of those telluric lines, which are highly time-dependent.
+For our observations the variations of humidity along the line of sight, obtained from the modelling routine presented below, are shown in panel (c) of Fig. \ref{fig: Observations}.

-In this study, we present results from the initial set of spectra, as well as those that have been corrected for the telluric absorption features.
+In this study we present results from the initial set of spectra, as well as those that have been corrected for the telluric absorption features.
 The emission features, most prominent in the NIR channel, are simply masked out.
-For the correction of the telluric absorption features we use ESO's {\tt molecfit} routines \citep{Kausch2015,Smette2015}, version 1.5.9, which synthetically model the lines using a line-by-line radiative transfer model.
+For the correction of the telluric absorption features we used ESO's {\tt molecfit} routines \citep{Kausch2015,Smette2015} version 1.5.9, which synthetically model the lines using a line-by-line radiative transfer model.
 In order to model line shapes and depths, the code requires the atmospheric pressure profile, the initial guess for which it calculates from the humidity and temperature profiles that it obtains from the GDAS\footnote{\url{https://www.ncei.noaa.gov/products/weather-climate-models/global-data-assimilation}} (Global Data Assimilation System) database.
-The optimal atmospheric profiles are then obtained through minimization routines, given the recorded spectra.
-As {\tt molecfit} requires one-dimensional spectra, we stitch all the spectral orders from a single exposure together, creating one spectrum for each pair of VIS and NIR observation.
+The optimal atmospheric profiles are then obtained through minimisation routines, given the recorded spectra.
+As {\tt molecfit} requires one-dimensional spectra, we stitched all the spectral orders from a single exposure together, creating one spectrum for each pair of VIS and NIR observation.

-For the fitting algorithm of {\tt molecfit}, we include the main atmospheric optical and NIR absorbers of O$_2$, H$_2$O, CO$_2$ and CH$_4$, allow the continuum to be modelled with a local polynomial of the 4th order and relative convergence criterion of $10^{-10}$.
-The line shapes are modelled using a Voigt profile, which is assumed as variable to account for the instrumental profile variation with wavelength.
+For the fitting algorithm of {\tt molecfit}, we included the main atmospheric optical and NIR absorbers of O$_2$, H$_2$O, CO$_2$ and CH$_4$, allowed the continuum to be modelled with a local polynomial of the 4th order and relative convergence criterion of $10^{-10}$.
+The line shapes were modelled using a Voigt profile, which is assumed as variable to account for the instrumental profile variation with wavelength.
 Example regions for all the fitted species are shown in Fig. \ref{fig: Telluric}.